C.A.T4: Bluetooth and GPS operationFollow

 All gC.A.T models offer Bluetooth connectivity to Radiodetection’s C.A.T Manager mobile app for Android available from Google’s Play Store.

 gC.A.T4 models from August 2016 onwards are also compatible with Apple devices.
-C.A.T Manager app for iOS will be available later in 2016 from Apple’s App Store.

 To quickly identify if a gC.A.T4 is iOS compatible you can check if the sentence “Works with Android and iOS devices” is present at the bottom of the label directly above the battery compartment.